learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 In the above code, we tell our store to use the `redux-thunk` middleware.
 This middleware will do a couple of interesting things:

-1. Thunk allows us to return a function inside of our action creator.
+1. `redux-thunk` allows us to **return a function inside of our action creator**.
 Normally, our action creator returns a plain JavaScript object, so returning a function is a pretty big change.
 2. That function receives the store's dispatch function as its argument.
 With that, we can dispatch multiple actions from inside that returned function.